 Remember your Danish holiday account

 If you stop working in Denmark, you may have money left in your holiday account.
 To get the money paid out, you must personally contact Feriekonto.
 You have to contact them within six months, or you will forfeit the money.
 (Feriekonto uses the money to assist Danish families who cannot afford to pay for a holiday in Denmark.)
-You can log onto Feriekonto with your NemID.
+You can log onto Feriekonto with your NemID/MitID.